jiaye-wu/jiaye-wu.github.io/_posts/2025-02-09-blog-post-PC-trick01.md

 On *Microsoft Windows* platform, many people are used to separate their operating system OS (``C:\``) from their data/document files (``D:\, E:\``), when an addtional drive letter (e.g., ``D:\``) is available.

 If you have more than one physical drive in your system, having additoinal letters is natural.
-However, some systems have only one physical drive, problems can exist with file management (consistency through file path, the need for different versions of file-sync configurations and you need to sync the change between the configs).
+However, some systems have only one physical drive, problems can exist with file management (**consistency through file path, the need for keeping and maintaining different versions of file-sync configurations and keeping track of the change between the configurations**).

 ### Solution 1: partitioning the only drive (not recommended)